TransparentHealth/direct-test-certificates/README.md

 * Binding to the expected (when a certificate is pulled from DNS or LDAP)

+***This tool does not support OSCP at this time.
+It only supports CRL. ***

-The following instrustions outline how to create the certificates.
+The following instructions outline how to create the certificates.
 After they are created, you can download them from the website and install them in your Direct system you are testing.

 Logon